 |Classification||group portraits, black-and-white negatives, gelatin dry plate negatives|

 |Credit line||Purchased 1998 with New Zealand Lottery Grants Board funds|

-Arthur was born in Cheshire, England in 1880 where he lived until 1912 when he left aboard a ship from the Shaw Savill & Albion Company, bound for Wellington.
-It appears that he was accompanied by his brother Harold who would later go on to fight in World War One with the 4th Reinforcements of the Otago Infantry Battalion.
+Arthur was born in Cheshire, England in 1880 where he lived until 5 December 1912 when he boarded a ship at London bound for Wellington.
+He emigrated with his brother Harold who would enlist with the NZEF in 1915 and serve overseas with the Otago Infantry Battalion.

 The Berry Boys